NickyThreeNames/blog_settings/content/pages/aboutme.md

 Author: Nick Conti
 Summary: About Me

-I am a data analyst working in banking and living in Minneapolis.
+I am a data analyst living in Minneapolis.

-Previously, I worked in campaigns moving from field organizing to working as a Statewide Data Director.
-I spent a lot of my time working/fighting with Excel especially as I focused more on data analysis.
-Somewhere along the line, I was introduced to R, and then Python.
-This has really sparked my interest about what could be accomplished with data.
+Though I work in banking now, I had my come-up working in political campaign data, beginning as a field organizer and eventually becoming a Statewide Data Director in Michigan.
+I spent a lot of my time <del> fighting</del> working with Excel but became annoyed with its limitations as I focused more on data analysis.
+Somewhere along the line, I was introduced to R, then Python, and the rest is history.
 It was an instant nerd crush and I have been expanding my data programming skills since.
+This blog is my valentine to the possibilities of what can be accomplished with data.

-When not dealing with numbers, I enjoy running, biking, and enjoying a beer on a patio.
+When not dealing with numbers, I can be found running, biking, and enjoying a beer on a patio.